On Pitfalls of $\textit{RemOve-And-Retrain}$: Data Processing Inequality Perspective: Experiments

 \subsection{Effects of Agnostic Post-processing}

-To examine the effectiveness of our proposed post-processing methodology on the ROAR metric, we conducted an analysis of its impact on various datasets and attribution methods.
-The results, as depicted in Figure \ref{fig:effects-of-processing}, suggest that post-processing results in a significant improvement in the overall ROAR benchmark.
+To examine the effect of agnostic post-processing on the ROAR metric, we analyze its impact across datasets and attribution methods.
+The results in Figure~\ref{fig:effects-of-processing} show that max-pooling and Gaussian filtering frequently lower the re-trained accuracy, which corresponds to a better ROAR score.

-The benefits of post-processing are not uniform and are contingent on several factors, including the type of dataset, attribution method, and drop rate.
-Our experiments showed that post-processing was particularly effective on the CUB-200 dataset compared to the other two datasets.
-Max-pooling and Gaussian filtering generally yielded favorable results on the ROAR metric, while the GC$^2$ method produced inconclusive results for all datasets and drop rates.
-The unusual behavior of GC$^2$ is covered in Section \ref{sec:exp-rel}.
-The results indicate that post-processing attributions, despite limited information about the explainer and model, can outperform ROAR benchmarks, which goes against the original design of the ROAR metric.
-In other words, this supports our Conjecture \ref{conjecture:ours}.
+The benefits of post-processing are not uniform and depend on the dataset, attribution method, and drop rate.
+In our experiments, post-processing was particularly effective on the CUB-200 dataset compared to the other two datasets.
+Max-pooling and Gaussian filtering generally yielded favorable ROAR scores, while the GC$^2$ method produced inconclusive results for all datasets and drop rates.
+The unusual behavior of GC$^2$ is covered in Section~\ref{sec:exp-rel}.
+These results support Conjecture~\ref{conjecture:ours}: agnostic transformations can obtain better ROAR scores without adding information about the model-side variable $Z$.
+Because individual bar differences can be small, Table~\ref{tab:directional-summary} summarizes the directional pattern over the plotted mean accuracies.